G-7 leaders mark VE Day stressing unity, support for Ukraine

 The White House announced the new sanctions ahead of the May 9 Victory Day, when Russia traditionally celebrates Nazi Germany’s defeat in 1945 with huge military parades.

-Putin is expected to talk about what it calls its special military operation in Ukraine and address troops on Red Square on Monday.
+Putin is expected to talk about what Russia calls its special military operation in Ukraine and address troops on Red Square on Monday.

 The U.S. and European allies were seeking to offer counter-messaging that Putin is further isolating Russia from the rest of the world and doing enormous harm to the Russian economy.